sudhirpratapyadav/desert_reconstruction/README.md

 - Run teleop_twist_keyboard in another terminal and control the robot using keyboard
   - ROS1: `rosrun teleop_twist_keyboard teleop_twist_keyboard.py`
   - ROS2: `ros2 run teleop_twist_keyboard teleop_twist_keyboard`

+ ## Nerf Reconstruction
+ Follow following steps
+ - Clone the Official repo of instant NGP: [instant-ngp](https://github.com/NVlabs/instant-ngp) and install required dependencies like pytorch, numpy, cuda etc.
+ - Create a folder dataset (collect your own or use provided here)
+ - If using real dataset, follow the instructions provided in the instant NGP repo to prerpocess data using COLMAP
+ - If using simulated data, run the convert.py script using below command
+  - `convert.py <path to dataset>`
+  - It will create a file named 'transforms.json'
+ - Run the following command in the base folder of instant-ngp folder
+  - `./instant-ngp <path to dataset>`

 ## Credits
 - Most of the code is from [Navigation 2 SLAM Example](https://github.com/Unity-Technologies/Robotics-Nav2-SLAM-Example).
 Following addition/modifications are made